Skip to content

 4. Clothes & Footwear

-• Weather-specific clothing (check average temps)
+• Weather-specific clothing (check average temperatures)

 • 1–2 sets of traditional wear (for cultural events)